- Reference Number: HEY0160/2025

 What happens afterwards?

-The sonographer performing the examination will verbally give you the results immediately after the test.
-A written report will be sent to your specialist doctor who referred you for this test.
-You will be able to discuss the results at your next out patient appointment
+The sonographer performing the examination will verbally give you the results immediately following the procedure.
+A written report will be sent to your specialist doctor who referred you.
+You will be able to discuss the results at your next outpatient appointment.

 Providing you do not have any post-procedures complications, which are extremely rare, you will then be able to leave the department immediately following completion of the test.